thejoshwolfe/jax/README.txt

 started 2009 January by Josh Wolfe (thejoshwolfe at gmail)

 Currently in development (meaning the example code below might not compile yet).
-This project depends on github.com/thejoshwolfe/common/ and was developed in Eclipse.

 Jax is a programming language which compiles into Java Bytecode.
 It is a modified version of Java that treats everything inside a method body as an expression.